arl/bitstring/README.md

 when building the `bitstring` package.

 **TODO**:
- - RotateLeft/Right
+ - RotateLeft/Right ShiftLeft/Right
  - Trailing/Leading zeroes/ones
- - Or, And, Xor,etc between bitstrings
+ - Or, And, Xor between bitstrings
+ - Reverse
+ - Run CI on big|little endian and 32|64 bits (for now only amd64) (see https://github.com/docker/setup-qemu-action)